History of Guatemala: National power plant Jurun Marinalá

 The Jurun Marinalá electric power generation plant was planned as Guatemala's first national hydroelectric power plant.
-Its goal was to challenge the monopoly of the Electric Company, a subsidiary of American Electric Bond and Share (Ebasco), which used fossil fuels instead of local water resources, thus draining foreign currency reserves.
+Its goal was to challenge the monopoly of the Electric Company, a subsidiary of American Electric Bond and Share Company (Ebasco), which used fossil fuels instead of local water resources, thus draining foreign currency reserves.
 Due to its significant economic importance, construction continued beyond the Árbenz presidency and was completed under President Julio César Méndez Montenegro in 1968.
 The plant is located in the village of Agua Blanca, within El Salto, Escuintla.

 Catholic national pilgrimage campaign against communism

 The Catholic Church, which held significant power in Central America during the Colonial Era, gradually lost its influence following independence from Spain.
 Initially, the rise of liberal forces displaced the conservative Guatemalan elites, including senior clergy, who had previously wielded considerable power.
 By 1838, with the fall of liberal President Mariano Gálvez, Lieutenant General Rafael Carrera emerged as the conservative leader.
 Carrera restored the Church's influence in Guatemala, which became the last bastion of conservatism in the region.
 The Central American Federation, which was liberal in nature, could not be established due to Carrera's military power, and he eventually founded the Republic of Guatemala on 21 March 1847.
 After Carrera's death in 1865, Guatemalan Liberals seized the opportunity to reclaim power, leading to the Liberal Revolution of 1871.
 This period saw increased attacks on the senior clergy, secular education, freedom of religion, the expulsion of religious orders, and the expropriation of church properties.
 These policies continued through subsequent liberal governments until the October Revolution of 1944, which worsened the situation as revolutionary factions became increasingly anti-religious.

 By 1951, Archbishop Mariano Rossell y Arellano sought to restore the Catholic Church's elite position in Guatemala.
 He allied with the United Fruit Company and the National Liberation Movement, aiming to overthrow the revolutionary government, which he denounced as atheists and communists.
 After the consecration of the Shrine of Esquipulas in 1950, Rossell y Arellano commissioned sculptor Julio Urruela Vásquez to create a replica of the Christ of Esquipulas.
 This bronze replica, established as a symbol of the national pilgrimage against communism, was appointed as the Commander in Chief of the National Liberation Movement's forces during the June 1954 invasion.

 On 4 April 1954, Rossell y Arellano issued a pastoral letter condemning the progress of communism in the country and calling on Guatemalans to rise up against this common enemy of God and the nation.
 The letter was widely distributed throughout the country.